ksaurabh4/ksaurabh4/README.md

 #  Hi, I’m kumar saurabh, a Project Lead (full stack developer)  👋

 - 👀 I’m interested in collaboration on long term projects and new learning
-- 🌱 I’m currently learning algorithm and data structure to enhance my clients projects
+- 🌱 I’m currently learning system design for large scale projects.
 - 💞️ I’m looking to collaborate on new projects
 - 📃 Portfolio at https://ksaurabh4.github.io/portfolio
 - 📫 Reach me at ksaur1990@gmail.com